Alaa-Ahmed-Elbasuony/landingPageProject/README.md

 # Landing Page Project

 - 6 sections are in the page
-- Move between them using interactive navbar
+- Move between them using interactive (Dynanamic) navbar
-- Using phone this navbar turns to nav-menu
 - Footer

 ## Project Description :-